DoctorPCOD/DoctorPCOD/smart-car/readme.md

 # Project Schedule

-These dates are subject to change in case of school closings, global panedmics, or other unforeseen circumstances.
+These dates are subject to change in case of school closings, global pandemics, or other unforeseen circumstances.

 | Description                                      | Week Due         | Points |
 | :------------------------------------------------| :----------------| :------|